Are you a new meditator who wants to learn how to meditate properly so you can enjoy all its benefits?

 Breathe in for six counts, hold your breath for another two counts, breathe out for four counts and hold for four.

-After a few rounds of breath work notice how much calmer you feel.
+After a few rounds of breath work, notice how much calmer you already feel.

 After the intro breath work, relax and breathe normally with your eyes closed.